-This recent trip I took to Baja felt like it went so smoothly.
-Perhaps it’s because we’ve been to the area twice already – or maybe because I’m finally feeling like I got this travel thing down.
+This recent trip to Baja felt like it went so smoothly.
+Perhaps it’s because we’ve been to the area before – or maybe it’s because I’m finally feeling like I got this travel thing down.
 Here are some tips I’ve learned along the way:

-I also have an extremely trustworthy friend check on our kitties while we’re gone, and that’s a huge weight lifted for me.
+I also have an extremely trustworthy friend check on our kitties while we’re gone, and that’s a big relief.
 After I’ve checked everything off the lists, and we’re on the road, I can worry about all the things that probably won’t happen or I can relax and know I’ve done all I can on my end.

-Even if you’re only staying in one place, it’s really nice to not be overwhelmed by choices, a few things on hangers and a couple of drawers for everything else is perfect.
-When you get back from a day at the beach and you freshen up, you don’t want to be standing in the closet wondering what to wear, you want to be with your friends, cocktail in hand, watching the sunset.
+If you’re only staying in one place, it’s really nice to not be overwhelmed by choices, a few things on hangers and a couple of drawers for everything else is perfect.
+When you get back from a day at the beach and you freshen up, you don’t want to be standing in front of the closet wondering what to wear, you want to be with your friends, cocktail in hand, watching the sunset.
 Right?

 I thought I was doing pretty damn good for this trip to Baja – Matt and I actually shared one (checked) bag – until I was unpacking in front of my BFF, Tim.
 He expressed concern over the amount of clothes I brought.
 And he was absolutely right.
 I didn’t wear half of what I had brought for our 12 day trip – and we didn’t even do laundry.

-There will be snarls in your plans.
-To soak up every moment of your trip, you have to take it in stride.
+Things won’t always go according to your plan.
+To soak up every moment of your trip, you have to take all the unexpected things in stride.